ministryofjustice/opg-github-actions/.github/actions/next-tag/README.md

 Mirror of the inputted value.

 #### `majors`, `minors` and `patches`
-These are counters showing how many of each trigger was found within the commits found between `commitish_a` and `commitish_b`.
+These are counters showing how many of each trigger was found within the commits found between `head_commitish` and `base_commitish`.

 #### `next_tag`
 The next_tag that should be used based on the commits and config passed in.
 This will be semver-ish and may contain a `v` prefix if that has been enabled.